-The Limitations of a Traditional Reconstructive Breast Surgery
+Limitations of Traditional Reconstructive Surgery

 - It can be challenging to wear clothes and look “normal” during the expansion process.

-The Zenn Delay Technique For Breast Reconstruction
+The Zenn Delay Technique for Breast Reconstruction

-Plastic and Reconstructive Surgery, the official academic journal of the American Society of Plastic Surgery, has reported on patients who Dr. Zenn has treated with Zenn Delay.
-Even high-risk patients did extremely well following surgery and benefited from outstanding cosmetic results with no nipple or skin loss.
+Plastic and Reconstructive Surgery, the official academic journal of the American Society of Plastic Surgery, has reported on patients who Dr. Zenn has treated with the Zenn Delay.
+Even high-risk patients did extremely well after this surgery and benefited from outstanding cosmetic results with no nipple or skin loss.

 Since publishing his findings in 2015, Dr. Zenn has traveled the world presenting to and teaching other surgeons about the procedure.
 Plastic surgeons around the world now perform the Zenn Delay to deliver safer and more efficient care.